How To Lay Lawn Turf

 Are you looking to quickly and easily create a beautiful and inviting lawn?

-If you’re considering a lawn turf, you’ve come to the right place!
-Here at Gardeners Dream we’ve put together the ultimate turf guide, detailing all the advantages to turf, and how to lay and maintain your new lawn.
+If you’re considering lawn turf, you’ve come to the right place!
+Here at Gardener’s Dream, we’ve put together the ultimate turf guide, detailing all the advantages of turf, and how to lay and maintain your new lawn.

 There are also aesthetic benefits to laying a turf rather than growing your lawn from scratch.
 A turf will offer a smooth, evenly coloured option that will take a little less upkeep in the first couple of months.

-If you’ve decided a turf is the right option for you, read on for everything you need to know about laying and caring for your turf.
+If you’ve decided a turf is a right option for you, read on for everything you need to know about laying and caring for your turf.

 When to turf a lawn